 - Protecting cities' right to levy and collect full share of Transient Occupancy Tax (TOT) from hotels, vacation rentals, including any online hotel intermediaries, short-term housing rental agencies, and home sharing platforms such as Airbnb.
-This includes opposing any federal or state legislation providing immunity to online hotel intermediaries and/or prohibiting cities from collecting (retroactively or otherwise) their fair share of TOT. - Efforts to require online home sharing platforms to provide information to local governments, including property address, length of stay, emergency contact, and other pertinent information regarding properties used as vacation rentals within the cities' boundaries. - Preserving funding mechanisms to promote continued economic development, including initiatives to provide financing for infrastructure and affordable housing. - Efforts to expand economic development tools and reduce regulation, including advocating for meaningful and useful tax increment financing, economic finance improvement districts, and other economic development tools and supporting reductions in burdensome state regulations. - Federal and state efforts to fund economic stimulus programs and jobs. - Enhancing the City's efforts to retain existing businesses and attract new businesses. - Extending sales tax to e-commerce as a means of fairness to "main street" retailers. - Incentives (tax benefits, grants, loans, credits for affordable units) to local government to rehabilitate residential and commercial properties. - Exemptions to the application of Labor Code Section 1720 for economic development projects. - Restoring "safe harbor" for affordable housing projects exempting them from state prevailing wages.
+This includes opposing any federal or state legislation providing immunity to online hotel intermediaries and/or prohibiting cities from collecting (retroactively or otherwise) their fair share of TOT. - Efforts to require online home sharing platforms to provide information to local governments, including property address, length of stay, emergency contact, and other pertinent information regarding properties used as vacation rentals within the cities' boundaries. - Preserving funding mechanisms to promote continued economic development, including initiatives to provide financing for infrastructure and affordable housing. - Efforts to implement and expand economic development tools and reduced regulations, including advocating for meaningful and useful tax increment financing, economic finance improvement districts, and other economic development tools (sometimes referred to in aggregate as Redevelopment 2.0). - o Efforts to support reductions in burdensome state regulations. - o Federal and state efforts to fund economic stimulus programs and jobs. - Enhancing the City's efforts to retain existing businesses and attract new businesses. - Extending sales tax to e-commerce as a means of fairness to "main street" retailers. - Incentives (tax benefits, grants, loans, credits for affordable units) to local government to rehabilitate residential and commercial properties. - Exemptions to the application of Labor Code Section 1720 for economic development projects. - Restoring "safe harbor" for affordable housing projects exempting them from state prevailing wages.